tbm00/Market64/README.md

-# ShopStalls64
+# Market64
-A spigot plugin that expands DisplayShops and adds user-friendly shop stalls.
+A spigot plugin that manages MC64's market.

 Created by tbm00 for play.mc64.wtf.